What Is the CIA Triad?

 Maintaining data integrity is important to make sure data and business analysts are accessing accurate information.
 Data shown to the public must also maintain integrity so that customers can trust the organization.
 A system with integrity keeps data safe from unnecessary changes, whether malicious or accidental.
 Cybersecurity professionals might implement access levels, enable tracking when making changes, and protect data when transferring or storing it.

 Returning to our email example, when you send an email, you assume that the information you relay is the information that arrives to the recipient.
-If that information were altered along the way—say, for example, a third party intercepted the email and changed some key points—that data has lost integrity.
+Any alterations to the information that might happen along the way—say, for example, a third party intercepts the email and changes some key points—mean that the data has lost integrity.

 3. Availability